sbalbale/Trinity-CPSC215-Data-Structures-and-Algorithms/projectsetup.md

 # Create a new project:

 Open your Command Prompt (Windows)/Terminal (Mac).
-Navigate to the folder you're organizing all your Fundies 2 projects in using the following command:
+Navigate to the folder you're organizing all your projects in using the following command:
 ```
 cd [path to your folder]
 ```